star soup for the soul

 8a.
 If feeling fancy, serve in a bowl with your Stelline, ladling the blended veggie broth over the pasta, topping with olive oil and freshly grated Parmesan cheese.

 8b.
-Alternatively, cooked pasta that’s been lightly coated in olive oil can be added directly to the stock put and combined in one fell swoop — the consistency will just be become a bit thicker, especially as a leftover — think gourmet spaghetti o’s — and then bowls can all be individually topped with desired toppings 😋
+Alternatively, cooked pasta that’s been lightly coated in olive oil can be added directly to the stock put and combined in one fell swoop — the consistency will just be become a bit thicker, especially as a leftover — think gourmet spaghetti o’s — and then bowls can all be individually topped with desired toppings.

-1. The quality of our ingredients is essential!
+1. The quality of ingredients matter.

-2. Remember, less is more.
+2. Less is always more.

-Cheers to your good health!
-XO
+With love & gratitude, cheers to your good health!

-// medical disclaimer: all information is intended for general information purposes only and should not be considered as personal medical advice. individuals should always consult their healthcare provider before administering any of the suggestions made on thebalancedcalm.com to ensure they are appropriate for their specific circumstance.
+medical disclaimer: all information is intended for general information purposes only and should not be considered as personal medical advice. individuals should always consult their healthcare provider before administering any of the suggestions made on thebalancedcalm.com to ensure they are appropriate for their specific circumstance.